 March 17-23, 2023; September 20-26, 2023 Mahayana Buddhists observe Higan-e or Higan, a weeklong festival, at the spring and autumn equinoxes.
-“Higan” (short for to-higan), means “to reach the other shore [of Nirvana or Enlightenment].”
+“Higan” (short for to-higan), means “to reach the other shore” (of Nirvana or Enlightenment).
 It teaches six components: giving, precepts, perseverance, diligence, zazen (meditation), and wisdom.
-By practicing these components, believers strive to rise above the world of delusion and reach Nirvana.
+By practicing these, believers strive to rise above the world of delusion and reach Nirvana.

 Customs include offering rice cakes and sweets at the family altar.
-Believers visit temples to make offerings to Buddha, and cemeteries to pay respects to ancestors.
+Believers make offerings to Buddha at temples and pay respects to ancestors at the cemetery.

 April 8, 2023 Prince Siddhartha Gautama was born 2,500 years ago to the royal family in a small Himalayan kingdom.
 He later became known as Gautama Buddha or Shakyamuni Buddha.
 Different Buddhist communities observe his birth on various dates, many in April or May.

 Japan adopted the Gregorian calendar in 1873.
 In that country, Buddhists celebrate Hana Matsuri (Flower Festival) on April 8.
 Followers believe that at his birth, Buddha said, “Heaven, earth and I are all one person.”
 In line with this belief, temples have statues of baby Buddha pointing one index finger toward heaven and one to earth.

 Chinese and Korean Buddhists celebrate Buddha’s birth on the eighth day of the fourth lunar month, usually April or May.
 In Taiwan, believers observe it on the second Sunday in May, the same as Mother’s Day.

 “However many holy words you read, however many you speak, what good will they do you if you do not act upon them?” ~ The Buddha